-Puerto Rico is a territory of the United States located in the Caribbean Sea.
+Puerto Rico is an unincorporated territory of the United States located in the Caribbean Sea.
 Also known as the Commonwealth of Puerto Rico, the island has its capital in San Juan.
-The language predominantly used is Spanish with English as the other official language.
-According to the 2000 census, Puerto Rico had a population of 3.8 million people which fell to 3.7 million people in 2010 due to increasing rates of immigration and a decreasing birth rate.
-Christianity is the dominant religion with the Roman Catholicism accounting for over 69% of the total population.
 While Puerto Rican citizens are formally citizens of the United States, Puerto Rico is not identified as a state but as a territory, meaning citizens of Puerto Rico cannot vote in US federal elections and are not represented in congress.

 According to historians and archeologists, the original inhabitants of Puerto Rico were known as the Ortoiroid people who engaged in fishing and hunting.
 These Ortoiroid people are believed to have arrived on the island before 250 BC.
 In the 11th century, the Taino culture was the most dominant in the island.
 The people who practiced the culture named the island as “Boriken” which means “the land of the noble Lord.”
 Christopher Columbus arrived at its shores in November 1493.
 Puerto Rico became a Spanish colony in 1520.